 1. Seek professional services from a licensed plumber

 If you suspect a plumbing leak, contact a professional plumber right away.
 The sooner you identify potential problems, the easier – and less expensive – it is to repair them.
-A professional plumber can perform a plumbing test, which can help determine if there are any leaks present in the plumbing system.
+A professional plumber can perform plumbing tests, which can help determine if there are any leaks present in the plumbing system.

 2. Schedule regular house inspections

 The inspection should cover the interior and the exterior of the house.
 This is because foundation damage takes many forms.
-For example, cracks in your slab could mean that the ground adjacent your home’s foundation is very dry.
+For example, cracks in your slab could mean that the ground adjacent to your home’s foundation is very dry.